donundeen/iot-sandbox-flows/README.md

 FUN TIP: Users should feel free to create NEW tabs, an copy the inputs/outputs they care about to them, so they can play in a somewhat cleaner space.
 But also there's nothing wrong with makeing a mess!

-## BLE in with ParetoAnywhere
+## BLE in with Pareto Anywhere
-This tab leverages the power of ParetoAnywhere, to access the data coming out of BLE devices and convert them to friendly-named inputs for the Switchboard
+This tab leverages the power of Pareto Anywhere, to access the data coming out of BLE devices and convert them to friendly-named inputs for the Switchboard

 ## MicroBit Bridge
-Does the same thing as the ParetoAnywhere tab, but for MicroBits radio signals.
+This tab creates a bridge with Micro:bits devices (https://microbit.org/), which are popular microcontrollers for teaching interactive programming.

+For this tab to work, you need to have a dedicated micro:bit device attached via USB cable to the computer running Node-RED.

-(add microbits bridge instructions)
+TBD: For full setup instructions, see  (add microbits bridge instructions into a separate MD doc)

 ## OSC Bridge
-Does the same thing for OSC-based messages
+This tab is where you map OSC-based inputs and outputs to named inputs and outputs that can be used in the Switchboard.

 ## UI Generator
-Turn inputs into a cool dashboard, and keep track of all the devices you've got in the system
+Turn inputs into a cool dashboard, and keep track of all the devices you've got in the system Named inputs from the switchboard can be copied to this tab, then attached to UI elements that can be viewed at http://[THE RPI IP ADDRESS]:1880/ui/

 ## Graveyard
-Things I didn't want to delete, but aren't using
+I use this tab as a scratchpad, and a place to put little string of nodes that I don't want to delete, but aren't using either.